MichaIng/DietPi-Docs/docs/dietpi_tools.md

     - Samba client utility allows you to quickly and easily connect to Windows Shares
     - FTP client utility allows you to quickly and easily connect to FTP servers as a filesystem mount
-    - NoIp client utility.
-Allows you to quickly and easily setup your website address for your Pi, using a NoIp account
+    - No-IP client utility.
+Allows you to quickly and easily setup your website address for your Pi, using a No-IP account

-: **AutoBoot Options**
+: **AutoStart Options**

     - Quickly and easily change what software runs after boot.
 Kodi, Desktop, console and many more